lbrezgin/compressor/README.md

-### Java text file compressor, which implements Huffman algorithm.
+## Java text file compressor with Huffman coding.
 Huffman coding is a lossless data compression algorithm.
 The idea is to assign variable-length codes to input characters, lengths of the assigned codes are based on the frequencies of corresponding characters.